12Ricky0/ecomm-app/README.md

   - VAT is calculated as 20% of the product total, excluding shipping
 - See an order confirmation modal after checking out with an order summary
 - Keep track of what's in the cart, even after refreshing the browser
+- Stripe is integrated into the checkout page where users get to choose payment methods based on their location

+**Stripe payment is a test hence any random card number can be entered**

 ### Screenshot